 1: I have redrawn my 30’s PJ pattern in Illustrator and now it looks all lovely and ‘professional’ and is clearer to use than the original hand-drawn and scanned one 🙂 The cover illustration and included Sewing Instructions got a bit of a makeover too.
 If you had down-loaded this pattern previously please do replace it with the newer one.

-2: Remember the 3 skirts from September -my, how time flies!
+2: Remember the 3 skirtsfrom September -my, how time flies!
 Well a very nice reader (as I’m sure you all are) contacted me a few weeks back to ask when was I actually getting back to the skirt drafting tutorials I had started as she really wanted to make herself this 50’s style one with the ‘bucket’ pockets.
 I re-checked the tutorial and all the info you need to draft a pencil skirt is there.
-And now today I’ve posted the pdf pattern for the bucket-pocket pieces.
-A bit of a cop-out but I just couldn’t get my head around explaining completely how to draft them.
-So you can download the pieces and hopefully you’ll see how the pocket works and can adapt the pieces to fit your own pencil skirt patterns, self-drafted or otherwise.
-As always just drop me a line if you need help with my pocket explanation.
+And now today I’ve posted a pdf for the bucket-pocket pieces.
+It is a tiled pdfso you can either just use it just as a reference for how the pattern pieces are shaped or you can adapt the pieces to fit your own pencil skirt patterns, self-drafted or otherwise.
+As always just drop me a line if you need help.

 3: A GIVE-AWAY 🙂 The second half of my Second Year Blogaversary celebration (the LBD being the other).

-ONE copy of my Bloggin’ Blues dress pattern.
+ONE copy of my Bloggin’ Bluesdress pattern.
 It will be the complete pattern, hand copied onto pattern makers spot & cross pattern paper, posted to wherever the winner lives.
 Size is a UK12 (89-73-96cms/35-29-38ins) but will easily work on a figure either a bit smaller or a bit larger.

 I gotta be honest now, this is not a “beginner” project… the bias draped sleeves take a certain amount of finessing (read hair pulling) to get them to hang nicely, the multi-rows of shirring take ages to do and the rouleaux loops down the front are, well, rouleaux loops and the hassle they always are.
 But it is a fab dress, dare I say so myself.
 I’m about to make another in a rayon floral print which will look very different.
 I’m still debating whether the sleeves, yoke and pockets should be in a plain fabric to contrast or to do the whole dress in the print… watch this space.